 In the process of planning a wedding?
 You're probably ready for all the expert help and advice you can gather.
 We have a suggestion: Listen to a wedding podcast!

 If you're not in the mood to break open a big planning book or need a break from your computer screen, listening to a podcast can be a great way to help you plan while you walk, run, or even work.
 Podcasts can help you brainstorm ideas, familiarize yourself with the latest industry trends, and learn the ins and outs of hiring vendors and managing contracts.
-They can also be a platform to hear from other couples who have been in your position—especially those who have planned weddings during a pandemic!
-In fact, the pandemic itself spawned a whole new wave of wedding podcasts that touch upon the sheer chaos and uncertainties brought on by this once-in-a-century experience.
+They can also be a platform to hear from other couples who have been in your position!
+In fact, 2020 has spawned a whole new wave of wedding podcasts that touch upon the sheer chaos and uncertainties brought on by this once-in-a-century experience.

 No matter the stage of planning you’re in or the type of advice, humor, or anecdotes you’re looking to glean, here are the best wedding podcasts that are definitely worth a listen.